jamiechapman/simple-onesignal/README.md

 ### Convenience methods

-The following methods essentially so the same as `sendMessage([data])`, but wrap some of the boiler plate up for you.
+The following methods essentially do the same as `sendMessage([data])`, but wrap some of the boiler plate up for you.

 #### Send text to segments